 Death Benefit Payout Options

 Some insurers offer various ways to receive life insurance payouts.
-As a beneficiary, it’s essential to understand the payout options insurance companies may offer.
-Understanding the different payment methods will help determine the most suitable option to fit the beneficiaries’ financial needs.
+Understanding the different payment methods will help beneficiaries determine the most suitable option to fit their financial needs.

 Most insurance companies use a lump-sum payment as the default payment option.
 With a lump-sum payment, the beneficiaries receive the full death benefit at once via a check or electronic transfer.